Causal Multi-fidelity Surrogate Forward and Inverse Models for ICF Implosions: Inverse problems: drive estimation

 \Cref{fig:dr_times} displays the distribution of the $N_s=4$ learned times over the test set for both sparse-time networks.
-We immediately see for $\mathcal{I}_\text{S}^{R}$, the first two heads of the network choose early times (blue and orange), which typically correspond to the initial acceleration and initial coasting (i.e., velocity plateau) phases of the implosion, respectively.
-The latter corresponds to early time when the radius in \eqref{eq:bk-control} has nearly linear dynamics.
-The third head (green) largely alternates between a middle time and a mid-to-late time, while the fourth head (red) alternates between the same middle time and a very late time.
-The network has not been constrained to choose unique times, and heads three and four both pick the middle time $t\approx6.7\,[ns]$ for nearly 40\% of the distribution, which also results in a moderately high Pearson correlation coefficient.
+We immediately see for $\mathcal{I}_\text{S}^{R}$, the first two heads of the network choose early times (blue and orange), which typically correspond to the initial acceleration and initial \revthree{ballistic} (i.e., velocity plateau) phases of the implosion, respectively.
+The latter corresponds to early time when the radius in \cref{eq:bk-control} has nearly linear dynamics.
+The third head (green) largely alternates between a middle time and a mid-to-late time, while the fourth head (red) alternates between the same middle time and a very late time. \revone{Relating these times precisely to physics is complicated by the fact that these ``optimal times" are ensemble averaged and therefore precise attribution to a precise physical phenomena is not possible.
+However, the times indicated correspond to approximately shock breakout at the inner surface, onset of significant acceleration, peak velocity, and bang-time.} The network has not been constrained to choose unique times, and heads three and four both pick the middle time $t\approx6.7\,[ns]$ for nearly 40\% of the distribution, which also results in a moderately high Pearson correlation coefficient.
 Hence, there is redundant information being passed to the MLP for several of the test cases, indicating some radii can be explained sufficiently well by only a few times.
 We note that $t\approx6.7\,[ns]$ is the only time in $\mathbf{t}$ where the network heads learn a non-unique time.
 On the other hand, when velocity is fed into the network $\mathcal{I}_\text{S}^{R,V}$, the distribution of learned times is much more diverse even though there exists moderate correlation.
 In fact, the heads of $\mathcal{I}_\text{S}^{R,V}$ choose unique times for all test cases.
 The two closest times are always the two earliest times, with the distance between the two ranging from $0.1$ to $0.4\,[ns]$.
 We also note the average distances between times two and three and times three and four are $0.9$ and $2\,[ns]$, respectively, highlighting how the optimal data sampling is non-uniform in time.
 Lastly, both networks learn a \texttt{SoftMax} temperature $\hat\gamma<1$, indicating sharp feature selection.
 In particular, $\hat\gamma\approx0.64$ for $\mathcal{I}_\text{S}^{R}$ and $\hat\gamma\approx0.22$ for $\mathcal{I}_\text{S}^{R,V}$.
 This produces weights $\sigma_{j,t}^{(n)}$ comprised of a single dominant mode in time for each head $j\in\{1,\dots,N_s\}$, ensuring that $\mathbf{I}^{(n)}$ is indeed a good proxy for optimally selected times.